xandercahutay1994/LigPhilExam/readme.md

 <p> <b> REGISTER PAGE </b> </p>
 <p> URL => http://ligphilexamherokuapp.herokuapp.com/public/index.php/register </p>
 <p> This page allows only 1 admin to be registered.
 If no admin has been registered, you only have to fill in the password input.
 Because it restrict only to create 1 admin, so the ID # you will be using when you want to login is "1".
-I used auto-increment in the database. <p>
+I used auto-increment in the database.
+If succcessfully registered it will navigate automatically to Login Page else it will output a "ERROR" message. <p>
 <p>
  Note: you can't edit/delete your account in this page because this is intended only for registration of 1 admin.
 If you already have an account just skip this and go to Log-In page.
 </p>